-- A. Except as provided by Section 25.4 below, effective July 1, 2019, those classifications represented by the Union assigned to the General Salary Schedule will continue to be assigned to the same salary range to which they were assigned on June 30, 2019. - B. Effective July 1, 2019, all ranges and steps of the salary schedules in effect on June 30, 2019, will be increased by three percent (3%) if fully funded by the State of Washington. - C. Effective July 1, 2020, all ranges and steps of the salary schedules in effect on June 30, 2020, will be increased by three percent (3%)if fully funded by the State of Washington. - D. Should classified general state government employees, or University employees represented by WFSE, assigned to the General Salary Schedule receive a general compensation increase at a higher level than that agreed upon by the University and PSE, PSE represented employees will receive the same.
+- A. Except as provided by Section 25.4 below, effective July 1, 2021, those classifications represented by the Union assigned to the General Salary Schedule will continue to be assigned to the same salary range to which they were assigned on June 30, 2021. - B. Effective July 1, 2022, all ranges and steps of the salary schedules in effect on June 30, 2021, will be increased by three percent (3%) if fully funded by the State of Washington. - C. Should classified general state government employees, or non-uniformed University employees represented by WFSE, assigned to the General Salary Schedule: (i) receive a general compensation increase at a higher level than that agreed upon by the University and PSE; or (ii) receive an additional one-time, lump-sum payment as a form of additional compensation (i.e., excluding payments intended to reimburse employees for performing additional work or tasks), PSE represented employees will receive the same.
+Any lump-sum payment made payable to PSE members by action of this paragraph would be paid on the same terms used by General Government.